aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Savva_2019_ICCV,
-    author = "Savva, Manolis and Kadian, Abhishek and Maksymets, Oleksandr and Zhao, Yili and Wijmans, Erik and Jain, Bhavana and Straub, Julian and Liu, Jia and Koltun, Vladlen and Malik, Jitendra and Parikh, Devi and Batra, Dhruv", title = "Habitat: A Platform for Embodied AI Research", booktitle = "ICCV",
+    author = "Savva, Manolis and Kadian, Abhishek and Maksymets, Oleksandr and Zhao, Yili and Wijmans, Erik and Jain, Bhavana and Straub, Julian and Liu, Jia and Koltun, Vladlen and Malik, Jitendra and Parikh, Devi and Batra, Dhruv", title = "Habitat: A Platform for Embodied {AI} Research", booktitle = "ICCV",
     year = "2019"
 }